 Don’t blast everyone.
 Segment by intent, activity, or demographics.
 Targeted campaigns can improve open rates by 30%+ and reduce spam complaints drastically.

-10 Use Multiple Domains & Mailboxes Strategically
+10 Use Multiple Domains, Subdomains & Mailboxes Strategically

 11 Always Include Opt-Out & Follow Compliance Laws